open-telemetry/oteps/text/0110-z-pages.md

 ## Internal details

-This is a request for a general direction approval, not specific details.
+This is a request for a general direction approval.
+There are a few principles for the development:

+1. ZPages framework MUST NOT be hardcoded into OpenTelemetry SDK.
+2. OpenTelemetry implementation MUST be implemented as two separate components - one for data, another for rendering.
+So that, for example, data providers could be also integrated into other rendering frameworks.
+3. ZPages framework SHOULD provide a way to extend information exposed from the process.
+Ideally all the way to replace OpenTelemetry SDK with alternative source of information.

 ## Trade-offs and mitigations